Saksham-Banjade/Instagram-Automation/README.md

-Instagram Automation Tool with Selenium
+Instagram Automation Tool with Selenium:

 This is an open-source Instagram automation tool built with Selenium, enabling developers to automate interactions with Instagram through web scraping and browser automation.

 How It Works: